walshbr/data-for-the-rest-of-us/pages/week-13-cleaning.md

 ## Homework

-* Send the cleaned dataset along to me by Friday at 9:00AM.
+* Upload the cleaned dataset along to Canvas by Friday at 9:00AM.
 Describe what you had to do to process the materials in 200 words.
 What decisions did you have to make?
 * Also submit 200 words about your individual contribution to the week's work.